Mahek

 Mahek is an Indian children's film by writer-director Kranti Kanade.

 Synopsis

-It's about 11-yr old dreamer Mahek who wants to be the best at everything, but is unsure of how to achieve her goals.
+11-yr old Mahek dreams of becoming the very best at everything, but is unsure of how to achieve her goals.
+To complicate things further, an old magic-less modern fairy walks into her life.

 Production

 Development

 The film was produced by the Children's Film Society of India (CFSI).

 Crew

-Legendary artist and cartoonist Mario Miranda did the illustrations for the film.
-The crew was FTII alumnus who subsequently did notable work.
-Mrinal Desai, the DOP, was the second unit director of photography on 'Slumdog Millionaire' and later shot universally acclaimed film 'Court'.
-Editor Suchitra Sathe and Sound designer Anmol Bhave worked on National Award-winning films.
+Artist and cartoonist Mario Miranda did the illustrations for the film.
+Mrinal Desai was the director of photography, the editor was Suchitra Sathe and the sound designer was Anmol Bhave.